skyvalenti/Coursera_Capstone/README.md

-# Github Example
+# Coursera Capstone Github
-This repository is a demonstration of how to create a Github repository and properly set it up.
+This repository is a demonstration of various assignments undertaken in persuit of IBM's Data Science Professional Certificate at Coursera.